 We would suggest to try Fastvideo SDK with sample application for FFmpeg Remap Filter to check the performance and quality for your video on your GPU.
 That filter is available for Windows, Linux and L4T.

-We've also implemented GPU-based remap feature at Fast CinemaDNG Processor software to solve various tasks of lens undistortion and image rotation by an arbitrary angle for digital cinema applications.
+We've also implemented GPU-based remap feature at Fast CinemaDNG Processor software to solve various tasks of lens undistortion and image rotation to an arbitrary angle for digital cinema applications.
 In that software there is a benchmark window and user can see how much time it's necessary for particular Remap transform on CUDA.

 Applications for FFmpeg RemapFilter